bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Through litigation and lawsuits, we learned about harsh conditions, poor food, brutal punishment and horrible incidents of sexual molestation.
 You turned to the courts because the Jesuits turned away from you.

 As educators, we have been shocked by stories of bullying, inadequate clothing, strapping and beatings for minor offences.
 Our school harbored individuals who molested or abused students.
 Bed wetters were tormented by older students and staff alike.
 The food was not fit for the needs of growing boys and girls.

-Appendix 4 • 391

-392 • Truth & Reconciliation Commission

 Children who were much too young were taken from the love of their families and placed under the guidance of men and women who had little training and less compassion.